ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {PANEL: About DateOnly and TimeOnly}

+These two new C# types are available from .NET 6.0+ (RavenDB 5.3+).

 * **DateOnly**
   According to [Microsoft .NET Blog](https://devblogs.microsoft.com/dotnet/date-time-and-time-zone-enhancements-in-net-6/#the-dateonly-type)
-  DateOnly is ideal for scenarios such as birth dates, anniversary dates, hire dates, and other business dates that are not typically associated with any particular time.
+  DateOnly is ideal for scenarios such as birth dates, anniversaries, hire dates, and other business dates that are not typically associated with any particular time.
   * See [their usage examples here.](https://devblogs.microsoft.com/dotnet/date-time-and-time-zone-enhancements-in-net-6/#the-dateonly-type)

 * **TimeOnly**